crowsonkb/v-diffusion-pytorch/README.md

 `--size`: the output image size (default auto)

-`--steps`: specify the number of diffusion timesteps (default is 500, can lower for faster but lower quality sampling)
+`--steps`: specify the number of diffusion timesteps (default is 50, can be lower for faster but lower quality sampling, must be much higher with DDIM and especially DDPM)

 ### CLIP guided sampling (all models)